therealbill/port-authority/README.md

 to ports) and `port2i` to map ports to IDs).
 As such, once you've reserved one port all four keys will be created.

-When we the last assigned port/service, Redis will delete the now empty hashes and `assigned_ports` keys.
-In this we the key count will be very small.
+When we remove the last assigned port/service, Redis will delete the now empty hashes and `assigned_ports` keys.
+As a result the key count will be very small.

 ## Memory Consumption

-Depending on how large you rport range is, this shuold be quite memory efficient as the two sets are iteger sets, which Redis optimizes for.
+Depending on how large your port range is this should be quite memory efficient as the two sets are integer sets, which Redis optimizes for.
 To get the maximum benefit the value of `set-max-intset-entries` in Redis' configuration should be set to at least the number of ports you will have PA manage.
 Eventually this will be configurable in PA as well for